-So, how do you create a thriving company culture to attract recruits?
+So when is the cultural tone of a company usually set and how do you create a thriving company culture to attract recruits?
 Ziprecruiter blogger Matt Krumrie suggests the following five ways:

 - Embolden your current culture: Listen to what your employees are saying about current company issues and try to fix them.